 We always design units to minimise unit weight and footprint whilst ensuring the equipment is easily accessible for maintenance.
 However, we relish the opportunity to push the boundaries further.
 Here are some examples of projects we have delivered.

-- Nuclear reactor emergency boiler feed cooling system.
-Calder were tasked with the design and build of lightweight, high pressure auxiliary cooling water pump packages capable of being deployed on demand throughout the UK.
+Our customer tasked us with the design and build of lightweight, high pressure auxiliary cooling water pump packages capable of being deployed on demand throughout the UK.
 Read the case study.

-- Small skid footprint well service pump.
-Severe platform space constraints due to escape routes, platform structural steel and a blast wall meant the size of the standard CRI unit would exceed the available footprint.
+Due to escape routes, platform structural steel and a blast wall, there were severe platform space constraints.
+Consequently, the size of the standard CRI unit would exceed the available footprint.
 Read the case study.

-- Modular offshore jetter.
 We designed and built a Zone 2 hazardous area pump unit in a two-piece modular design with each module weighing a maximum of 1,500 kg.
-One module container the high pressure pump and the other a diesel engine.
-Each module is contained within a DNV-certified crash frame and the modules feature an easy location/connection device.
+One module contained the high pressure pump and the other a diesel engine.
+Two DNV-certified crash frames house the modules which feature easy location/connection devices.

-- Hazardous area high temperature washdown unit.
-A bespoke high temperature, high pressure pump package with the capacity to clean three platform decks simultaneously was required.
+Our customer required a bespoke, high temperature, high pressure pump package with the capacity to clean three platform decks simultaneously.
 To fit the available deck space, a two-storey construction with access platform ensured a minimum footprint with easy access to components.
 The unit is operating in the Danish sector of the North Sea.
 It is NORSOK and Zone II compliant and produces 62 lpm of hot water at 190 bar.
 The maximum water temperature is 65°C and the minimum continuous running temperature is 55°C.